ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 ## Get your Data: getData()
 In this section we will take the API endpoint, which we created with Apps Script, and connect it to our website.
 We’ll then display that data on our website.

-To begin, download the webapp code as a zip file: [webapp.zip](https://github.com/ucla-imls-open-sci/lc-multilingual-search-discovery-system/raw/refs/heads/main/episodes/webapp/webapp.zip), which contains the starting files for our website.
-Your file structure will look like this:
+To begin, download the webapp startup code as a zip file: [webapp.zip](https://github.com/ucla-imls-open-sci/lc-multilingual-search-discovery-system/raw/refs/heads/main/episodes/webapp/webapp.zip).
+This zip file contains the starting files for our website.
+The file structure will look like this:

 ```
 –webapp